eugpoloz/imgur-album-links/README.md

-# imgur album links
+# imgur-album-links

-tba
+This is empty.
+For now.

+But in a month, it will become a small app that accepts an imgur album link and returns links for all images for said album.

+_Estimated "release" date: Oct 31, 2018._